 “The voice of the patient is critical to developing programs and services for the Parkinson’s community.
 Working with PDF's Advisory Council, I want to use my voice to better inform neurologists and put the right tools in the hands of the patients who need them.”

 Ms. Cook was diagnosed with Parkinson’s in 2008 and has been active in the fight against Parkinson’s ever since.
 She was one of the first individuals to become part of PDF’s Parkinson’s Advocates in Research program.
 In her role as a PDF Research Advocate, she works to speed new treatments for Parkinson’s, in part by educating others about opportunities to participate in research.
-She has participated in eight trials herself.
+She has participated in 10 trials herself.
 She also paired up with her own neurologist to develop a research study assessing the impact on disease outcomes of a self-efficacy learning program she designed for people recently diagnosed PD.

 In part due to her work as a PDF Research Advocate, she was appointed as a Board Member for the Colorado Neurological Institute (CNI).
 The CNI went onto award Diane with its 2011 Movement Disorders Hope Award.
 Locally, she also serves on the Advisory Committee of the University of Colorado Movement Disorders Center and is the Colorado State Director for the Parkinson’s Action Network.
 Nationally, she was appointed to the Steering Committee of the Clinical Trials Transformation Initiative (CTTI) and serves as Patient Representative to the US Food and Drug Administration.